Three-Beans-App/app-documentations/README.md

 - Delete menu items that are no longer available.
 - Track and modify inventory supplies.

-### Target audience
+## Target audience
-The target audience will be the following groups:
+#### The target audience will be the following groups:
 - Regular customers who want to conveniently save and place orders.
-- People looking for information about food and coffee options in the surrounding area.
+- People looking for information about food and coffee options in the area.
-- Commuters who want a convenient way to order coffee that saves time on the way to work.
+- Commuters seeking a time-saving way to order coffee on their way to work.
 - Cafe staff who can use the tracking and order history to improve efficiency.
 - Management wanting to track sales and update menu options.